Digressive/Remove-MS-Store-Apps/README.md

 ## How to find the index number of the image in the wim file

-Run the following command to find out what images are present in the wim file:
+Run the following command to find out how many images are present in the wim file:

 ``` powershell
 Get-WindowsImage -ImagePath [path\]install.wim | Format-Table -Property ImageIndex, ImageName